Home » Practice Areas » Child Custody » Child Custody Modification

 Modifying a custody order is fairly simple when the parents of the children agree to do so.
 It is important to still document the changes of your custody arrangement with the court, even if both parents are on the same page about the alteration.
 Usually, the court will approve a modification to a custody order when both parents agree to the change and the court will then issue a new custody order.

-MODIFYING A CUSTODY ORDER WHEN ONE PARENT CONTESTS THE MODIFICATION
+MODIFYING CUSTODY WHEN ONE PARENT CONTESTS THE MODIFICATION

 If only one parent wishes to alter the custody arrangement, this parent must complete the following steps: